 What Personal Qualities Does a Good Project Manager Need?

-A project manager is responsible for communicating with clients, stakeholders, and team members.
+A project manager is responsible for communicating with stakeholders: team members, clients, and others engaged.
 This interaction is not always positive and enjoyable, and a PM should not only control himself/herself but also iron out difficulties and cut the tension to make everyone arrive at a consensus.

 Besides, a PM has to make important decisions and very often act in ambiguous situations, which also requires certain personal traits.